LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/webhooks/retrypolicy.md

 ### Retry Policy

 Explanation of the retry policy on the webhooks.
+More content coming here soon.
+Stay tuned!